slavaim/riscv-notes/linux/memory-initialization.md

 }
 ```

-The important difference between RISC-V case and a many other CPUs( e.g. x86 )is that Linux kernel's entry point is called with virtual memory initialized by boot loader executing at higher privilege mode.
+The important difference between RISC-V case and many other CPUs( e.g. x86 )is that Linux kernel's entry point is called with virtual memory initialized by boot loader executing at higher privilege mode.